Raspberry Pi 4: CPU

 The Raspberry Pi 4 features a Broadcom BCM2711 SoC, which is a significant upgrade over previous models.
 It retains the quad-core design of the BCM2837 used in the Raspberry Pi 3 series but uses more powerful ARM Cortex-A72 CPU cores based on the ARMv8 64-bit architecture, running at either 1.5 or 1.8 GHz depending on the chip revision.
 Early models used the B0 stepping (an earlier chip version), while later revisions adopted the C0 stepping in mid-2021, which offers improved thermal performance and the higher clock speed.
 The BCM2711 is about 50% faster than the BCM2837 used in the Raspberry Pi 3 Model B+.
 The processor includes 32 KB of L1 cache, 48 KB of L1 instruction cache per core, and a shared 1 MB L2 cache.

 GPU

 The BCM2711 integrates a VideoCore VI GPU, replacing the VideoCore IV used since the original Raspberry Pi.
 It is clocked at 500 MHz and includes a new Memory Management Unit, allowing it to access more memory despite being a 32-bit GPU.
 The GPU supports the OpenGL ES 3.1 and Vulkan 1.2 APIs.
 The multimedia capabilities include hardware decoding of H.265 (4Kp60) and H.264 (1080p60 decode and 1080p30 encode) video.

 RAM

 The Raspberry Pi 4 uses LPDDR4 RAM running at 3.2 GHz.
-It is available in variants with 1, 2, 4 or 8 GB of memory, with the 8 GB model introduced a year after the initial release.
+It is available in variants with 1, 2, 3, 4 or 8 GB of memory, with the 8 GB model introduced a year after the initial release and the 3 GB model introduced in April 2026.